 I want to start with a visualisation – You're heading out for a run, it's a beautiful day, as you begin to run you feel strong, focused and relaxed.
 Your arms, legs, breath are all in sync.
 You have found your rhythm as your heels float up behind you.
 You feel like...read more

 The principles of Chi Running are simple, they reflect how the human body is meant to behave and move.
 Chi Running works.
 Seven years in and counting, I have coached over 1000 folk and seen all sorts of runners.
-Some are performance orientated, some use running...read more
+Some are performance orientated, some use running as a...read more

 Mindfulness is a word that is batted around in every other magazine article nowadays but it’s really very simple, and you’re probably doing it anyway.
 What do I love most about Chi Running?
 I think it’s that it is a holistic practice – so much more than just a running...read more

 Reading this and thinking about some kind of change to your health and fitness in the new year?
 There’s a lot to be said for a ‘kickstart’ to the new year.
-It’s good to take back control of drinking and eating – this can help re-programme...read more
+It’s good to take back control of drinking and eating – this can help re-programme the body and its cravings....read more

 You want to change the way you run.
 Maybe your knees are giving you bother.
 You’d like running to feel a little less heavy going.
 Or you just want to run as well as you can, for as long as you can.
 So you’ve read the Chi Running book, or you’ve taken a workshop.
 You...read more